 In Spain there are two different authorities for the inscription of your real estate property: the Cadastre and Land Registry.
-If you own an urban or rustic property in Andalusia with administrative errors, it might be wise to consult the lawyers of C&D Solicitors if you can have these fixed.
+If you own an urban or rustic property in Andalusia with administrative errors, it might be wise to consult the lawyers of C&D Solicitors to see if you can have these fixed.
 This for example can be a New Build Declaration or a Land Border correction.
-Acting in time avoids legal or fiscal problems in the future, especially if you are going to sell your Andalusian home.
+Acting on time avoids legal or fiscal problems in the future, especially if you are going to sell your Andalusian home.

 The difference between correct registration or inscription of rural property and the DAFO certificate

-In principle, it´s important to know that the registration or the inscription of a rural or rustic property in the Land Registry and/or Cadastre isn´t the same legality of the property.
+In principle, it´s important to know that the registration or the inscription of a rural or rustic property in the Land Registry and/or Cadastre isn´t the same as the legality of the property.
 In Andalusia it´s possible to buy, sell or own a property that is perfectly well registered, but that doesn´t have a First Occupation License or a DAFO-certificate (for rural properties in Andalusia) from the Town Hall.
 The house might even have a demolition order against it from the Spanish authorities for the fact that it was built illegally.